Back to learn

 • The global currency exchange rates, or the strength of the Canadian dollar.

-• The expectations commercial banks and consumers have about the economic outlook.
+• The expectations commercial banks and consumers have about the economic growth outlook.
 Like a vibe check, but with spreadsheets.

 Typically, the Bank of Canada adjusts the policy interest rate on eight predetermined dates throughout the year.
 When the Bank of Canada decides to make an unannounced change, like in March 2020, it can feel scary and confusing.
 It’s normal to feel anxiety when things change suddenly.
 In general, the Bank of Canada is acting to create a sense of long term economic stability for Canadians.